ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/power-bi-faq.md

 <!-- 28 -->
 ### Can I connect Power BI to a read-only database server of Business Central online?

-Ne.
-But we have this feature on our long-term roadmap.
+Číslo  But we have this feature on our long-term roadmap.

 ## [Performance](#tab/performance)